spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-matrix-registration-bot.md

 You **need to register the bot user manually** before setting up the bot.
 You can use the playbook to [register a new user](registering-users.md):

 ```
-ansible-playbook -i inventory/hosts setup.yml --extra-vars='username=bot.matrix-registration-bot password=PASSWORD_FOR_THE_BOT admin=no' --tags=register-user
+ansible-playbook -i inventory/hosts setup.yml --extra-vars='username=bot.matrix-registration-bot password=PASSWORD_FOR_THE_BOT admin=yes' --tags=register-user
 ```

 Choose a strong password for the bot.
 You can generate a good password with a command like this: `pwgen -s 64 1`.

 ## Obtaining an admin API token

 In order to use the bot you need to add an admin API token to the configuration.
-Log into Element/Schildichat with an administrator account and navigate to `Settings->Help&About` and scroll to the bottom.
+As you created an admin user with the bot, it is recommended to obgtain a access token by loggin into Element/Schildichat with the bot account (using the password you set) and navigate to `Settings->Help&About` and scroll to the bottom.
 You can expand "Access token" to copy it.

 ![Obatining an admin access token with Element](assets/obtain_admin_access_token_element.png)